QuiLL: An LLM-Based Vulnerability Assessment Framework for the Wild: Results and Analysis

-The incorrect prediction with incorrect reasoning (ICP-ICR) of the model rise sharply increases in the absence of context.
-Phi-4 is particularly sensitive, with ICP-ICR climbing from 41.3\% in FS to 63.8\% in ZS, a 22.5\% degradation.
-Gemini follows a similar pattern, increasing from 48.7\%to 57.5\%.
+The proportion of incorrect prediction accompanied by incorrect reasoning (ICP-ICR) increases significantly in the absence of contextual information, underscoring a critical weakness in current LLM reasoning.
+Phi-4 is particularly sensitive, with ICP-ICR increasing from 41.3\% in FS to 63.8\% in ZS setting, a degradation of 22.5\%.
+Gemini follows a similar trend, increase from 48.7\% to 57.5\% without contextual augmentation.

+When focusing on correct predictions, the reasoning quality remains inconsistent.
+Gemini achieves a CP-CR of only 19.2\% in FS setting and has a high CP-ICR rate of 31.3\%, suggesting that even when the model’s output is correct, its reasoning is frequently incomplete or logically flawed.

-These trends highlight that knowledge augmentation examples improve both prediction accuracy and reasoning quality, while ZS models often fail to generalize, particularly on vulnerable code samples.
-Notably, Gemini, despite achieving 23 CP-CRs in FS, has a high CP-ICR rate (31.3\%), suggesting frequent incorrect reasoning even when predictions are correct.
-In contrast, LLaMA-3 for FS scenario shows balanced performance with a CP-CR of 30.0\% and a moderate ICP-ICR of 47.8\%, indicating relatively stronger reasoning consistency compared to other open-source models.
-Overall, FS settings reduce ICP-ICR by 4–22\% across models and improve CP-CR by 4–13\%, highlighting the importance of context in enhancing model reliability for vulnerability detection and reasoning.
+In contrast, LLaMA-3 shows balanced performance with a CP-CR of 30.0\% and a moderate ICP-ICR of 47.8\% in the FS scenario, indicating relatively stronger reasoning consistency compared to other open-source models.
+Overall, FS settings reduce ICP-ICR by 4–22\% across models and improve CP-CR by 4–13\%.
+These results highlight that while FS helps, incorrect reasoning remains a significant barrier to reliable and interpretable LLM-based vulnerability detection.
+Persistent reasoning failures limit model reliability and highlight the need for structured reasoning mechanisms or manual verification before real-world deployment.

-Figure~\ref{fig:CVE2} presents a heatmap of correct predictions with correct reasoning across individual CVEs for all evaluated models.
-The results reveal clear variation in model performance depending on the vulnerability type.
-Certain CVEs, such as \texttt{CVE-2023-23143}, \texttt{CVE-2023-3316}, and \texttt{CVE-2023-27585}, are consistently detected with correct reasoning across nearly all models, indicating that these vulnerabilities exhibit structural or semantic patterns that align well with the pretrained knowledge of LLMs.
-In contrast, several CVEs (e.g., \texttt{CVE-2023-41175}, \texttt{CVE-2023-23144}, and \texttt{CVE-2023-45871}) fails to get any correct response reflecting that model may generalize well on familiar patterns but does not perform well in case of atypical flaws.
-GPT-4 demonstrates the broadest coverage, while Qwen2.5-Coder, LLaMA-3, and Phi-4 perform well only on selected cases.
-Overall, the results indicate that LLMs generalize on familiar vulnerability patterns but struggle with rare or complex cases, underscoring the need for more diverse training data.

-Figure~\ref{fig:correct-P-line-2} shows Decomposition prompt (P-Decomp) shows balanced and consistent performance across all models, with no model performing poorly, making it a strong general-purpose prompt.
-It yield the highest performance across all evaluated models in our ``in the wild'' vulnerability detection task.
-This prompting strategy explicitly guides the model through step by step reasoning, replicating the structured approach of security analysts.
-The prompt enforces to breakdown task into code understanding, vulnerability detection, localization, and present reasoning why it is vulnerable/secure.
-CoT and plan-and-solve strategy showed overall better results and specifically using plan-and-solve strategy GPT-4 model showed the highest performing, making plan-and-solve best prompt with GPT-4 as best model.
-This highlights the benefit of encouraging planing and explicit steps in enhancing models performance.